angular-experts-io/modern-angular-workshop/exercise-component/README.md

 ## Discussion

-* Why we should store all our state as Angular signals?
+* Why should we store all our state as Angular signals?
 (What is the only exception to this rule?)
 * What are the 3 main advantages of using `@for` instead of `*ngFor` directive?
 * What is the main advantage of using `input.require` signals based component inputs?
-* When accessing signals vs plain properties, what help does Angular compiler provide when we make a mistake?
+* When accessing signals vs plain properties, what help does Angular compiler provide when we make a mistake (eg with `averagePrice`)?
 * What is the non-obvious advantage of using Angular signals in regard to Angular API surface, especially lifecycle hooks?
 * What's the best (easiest) way to manage template context when using IDE like WebStorm or IDEA?